-To discover the goals of the Pomona community regarding housing issues, and the policies and actions required to achieve those goals, several public outreach processes were utilized.
+To discover the goals of the Pomona community regarding housing issues, and the policies and actions required to achieve those goals, several public Outreach processes were utilized.

-Outreach efforts were undertaken specifically for the Housing Element, and outreach efforts for the development of the 2013-2018 Consolidated Plan also yielded community information from residents and stakeholders in a bilingual Community Needs Survey.
+Outreach efforts were undertaken specifically for the Housing Element and outreach efforts for the development of the 2013-2018 Consolidated Plan also yielded community needs information from residents and stakeholders in a bilingual Community Needs Survey.
 The survey was mailed out citywide to approximately 45,000 households in the City of Pomona in an effort to broaden citizen participation and gather input on community needs.
-(Comprehensive results of the survey are included in Table 2.3-2)

-2.2 OUTREACH AND PUBLIC PARTICIPATION FOR HOUSING ELEMENT UPDATE
+2.2 OUTREACH FOR HOUSING ELEMENT UPDATE

 The City utilized the efforts of the Consolidated Plan update to supplement the public participation efforts for the Housing Element Update as both citizen participation processes attempt to reach population groups who are particularly affected by housing issues in Pomona, but who generally are not represented at public meetings.
-The consolidated planning process is designed to promote participation by low and moderate income citizens, as well as residents of blighted neighborhoods and CDBG, HOME, or ESG project areas.
 The outreach efforts dealt with several City's major issues including homelessness and special needs populations.